AR41001/LIS-Interfacing---Establishment-Phase/README.md

+-----------STEPS TO RUN THE CODE-----------------------------------------
+    Go to the file location and open terminal
+    Run the command on terminal " cargo build ".
+This will compile libraries and create executable files Run the command on terminal " cargo run "
+    I tested the code on Raspberry Pi Zero 2w

 LIS Interfacing - Establishment Phase

 This code implements the establishment phase for Laboratory Information System (LIS) interfacing according to the data link layer protocol.
 The establishment phase is the initial handshake between a client and a machine to establish a connection.